hmans/miniplex/packages/core/README.md

 ### Creating a World

 Miniplex manages entities in **worlds**, which act as containers for entities as well as an API for interacting with them.
-You can have one big world in your project, or several smaller worlds handling separate concerns.
+You can have one big world in your project, or several smaller worlds handling separate sections of your game.

 ```ts
 import { World } from "miniplex"